FindNUS/FindNUS.github.io/content/devguide/_index.md

    3. `/build/<microservice>.Dockerfile`

 Secrets should NEVER be exposed as plaintext in your code.
 If you need to test locally, consider creating a `secrets` folder that is added to the `.gitignore` to store the confidential information that can be loaded on demand.
-For example:
+A boilerplate example used in our live codebase:
 ```go
 someSecret := os.Getenv("SOME_SECRET")
 	var err error